mprinc/model-sdk/docs/source/ui_components.md

 ## Input Sources and Output Destinations

-Model porters define the types of input a model receives and the types of output a model produces, but they **do not** define the sources of those inputs or the destinations for those outputs.
-When a user runs a model that accepts an image as input and produces another image as output **the user** choses where that image comes from before it's sent to the model and where it goes once the model produces a new image as output.
+Model porters define the types of input a model receives and the types of output a model produces, but <span class='important'>they **do not** define the sources of those inputs</span> or <span class='important'>the destinations for those outputs</span>.
+When a user runs a model that accepts an image as input and produces another image as output <span class='important'>**the user** choses where that image comes from</span> before it's sent to the model and <span class='important'>where it goes</span> once the model produces a new image as output.
 This concept applies to all data types, not just images.

 ### Input Sources